 Goldsboro Texting and Driving Accident Attorney

 According to research conducted by the National Highway Traffic Safety Administration (NHTSA) as well as other groups, approximately 49 percent of adults admit to texting while driving and 43 percent of teens admit to doing the same.
-However, nearly 90 percent of people consider it to be an unsafe practice that may cause serious texting and driving accidents.
+However, more than 90 percent of people consider it to be an unsafe practice that may cause serious texting and driving accidents.
 Additionally, 46 states currently ban texting and driving for all motorists, while 48 have laws in place prohibiting texting for novice drivers.
 Still, many people continue to engage in this type of driver distraction, which creates a danger for everyone on the road.

 If you or someone that you love sustained serious injuries in a car accident caused by a texting driver, then our North Carolina auto accident lawyers may be able to help.
 At the law offices of Riddle & Brantley, our attorneys have decades of experience and work quickly to fight for compensation on your behalf.
 Texting and driving accidents can be devastating, especially since they are so easily preventable.

 What are the Dangers of Texting and Driving?